anoushkaalavilli/Final-Project/functional.md

 * The name of any files or tools that you will use to design the program.
 '''

-reactant1 = (input("Please enter the reactants of a chemical reaction.
+reactant1 = input("Please enter the reactants of a chemical reaction.
 Choose a chemical reaction with only two reactants.
-Select reactions containing the elements carbon, hydrogen, nitrogen, oxygen, chlorine, and sulfur.")) reactant2 = (input("Please enter the reactants of a chemical reaction.
+Select reactions containing the elements carbon, hydrogen, nitrogen, oxygen, chlorine, and sulfur.") reactant2 = input("Please enter the reactants of a chemical reaction.
 Choose a chemical reaction with only two reactants.
-Select reactions containing the elements carbon, hydrogen, nitrogen, oxygen, chlorine, and sulfur."))
+Select reactions containing the elements carbon, hydrogen, nitrogen, oxygen, chlorine, and sulfur.")

-products = (input("Please enter the products of a chemical reaction.
+products = input("Please enter the products of a chemical reaction.
 Choose a chemical reaction with only two reactants.
 Choose a chemical reaction with only two reactants.
-Select reactions containing the elements carbon, hydrogen, nitrogen, oxygen, chlorine, and sulfur."))
+Select reactions containing the elements carbon, hydrogen, nitrogen, oxygen, chlorine, and sulfur.")

-if "C" in (reactant1):
+if "C" in reactant1:
     print ("yes")

 #if (reactant2) == "c":
     #print ("yes")